-This course is a lab-intensive 1-day class based on the principles introduced in the Functional Understanding of Human Rehabilitation Course.
-This course provides regional case-based applications of the principles of HRF™ for the lower extremity.
+This course is a lab-intensive 1-day class that provides regional case-based applications of the principles of HRF™ for the upper extremity.
 Integration of contemporary neuroscience, anatomy, physiology, biomechanics, psychology, and social/environmental layers forms the cornerstone of the course.
 Open-ended discussions regarding the application of Biopsychosocial Process-Based Human Rehabilitation Framework (HRF)™ in the context of pain, movement, exercise, manual therapy, and the integration of the participants existing skill set will be emphasized.
 This course is predominantly hands-on and includes navigating movement, exercise, and manual therapy.
 Participants are expected to have reviewed their Functional Understanding of Human Rehabilitation manual prior to attendance.
 Regions of the upper extremity to be covered includes:

 - Head and Face